radupotop/battling-knights/README.md

 We are able to determine the position of a knight either by referring to `knight.pos` or by referring to `arena.board`.

+# Usage

+To run the app:

+    python run.py

+To run the test:

+    python test.py

+Moves are read in from `moves.txt`.

+The output is written to `final_state.json`.